Experimental Filmmaking and the Motion Picture Camera

 "An excellent introduction to the basics of experimental filmmaking, with a welcome emphasis on film rather than digital work, and the use of a simple camera, a Bolex.
 As the author notes, all you need is a roll of film, a light meter, and a camera – add to that inspiration, and you have a handy and accessible guide to DIY independent filmmaking."

 Wheeler Winston Dixon, Professor of Film Studies, University of Nebraska–Lincoln

 "Joel Schlemowitz’s Experimental Filmmaking and the Motion Picture Camera: An Introductory Guide for Artists and Filmmakers gives the reader a concise and informed overview of the history of experimental cinema methodology and application.
 This is the kind of book that gives those of us with the itch to innovate lots of fun ideas!"

 Peter Hartel, Filmmaker and Associate Professor, Cinema and Television Art, Columbia College Chicago

-‘This unique book is a love song to The Bolex and all the mechanical tools and tricks of artists cinema.
+"This unique book is a love song to the Bolex and all the mechanical tools and tricks of artists cinema.
 Beautifully organized, bursting with clear technical detail and inspired devotion to the art of films and filmmaking.
-3 cheers for Experimental Filmmaking and the Motion Picture: An Introductory Guide for Artists and Filmmakers!’
+Three cheers for Experimental Filmmaking and the Motion Picture Camera: An Introductory Guide for Artists and Filmmakers!"